 How did objects influence his view of the world?

 “Matisse was a lifelong student of other cultures, and he constantly went to museums and exhibitions to nourish his eye.
 An exhibition of Islamic art held in Munich in 1911, for example, was an especially key event for him.
-Right afterwards, he went to Spain to see the Alhambra and the Great Mosque at Córdoba.
-He often described how this exposure to various Islamic traditions, primarily from the Middle East and North Africa (for example Persian miniatures, textiles and metalwork) had profound consequences on his art, helping him to achieve a greater sense of space in it.
+Right afterward, he went to Spain to see the Alhambra and the Great Mosque at Córdoba.
+He often described how this exposure to various Islamic traditions, primarily from the Middle East and North Africa (for example Persian miniatures, textiles and metalwork), had profound consequences on his art, helping him to achieve a greater sense of space in it.
 This engagement with traditions outside of Europe helped Matisse to critically examine his own culture’s assumptions about what art should be.
-Arguably, Matisse’s art would not have been so revolutionary nor so influential, without this lifelong curiosity.”
+Arguably, Matisse’s art would not have been so revolutionary nor so influential without this lifelong curiosity.”